MicrosoftDocs/Hololens/hololens/hololens-updates.md

 #### What happens during Scan

 This is the first step of the update process where the device will query Windows Update for any applicable updates.
 An update scan automatically occurs in the background once every 22 hours and requires that the device is either actively in use or on standby but plugged in to ensure internet connectivity.
 In order for the update scan to succeed the device must have internet connectivity.
 This scan happens automatically, although a user can manually start a scan from the Settings app.
-If the device was turned off during the last scheduled scan then it will initiate a scan the next time it is plugged in.
+If the device was turned off during the last scheduled scan then it will initiate a scan the next time it's plugged in.

 #### Best practices for Scan

 The two critical pieces for scan to succeed are power and internet connectivity.
-We suggest that when users end their session with HoloLens they return it to an area where it is plugged in overnight and that it still has internet connectivity in that area.
+We suggest that when users end their session with HoloLens they return it to an area where it's plugged in overnight and that it still has internet connectivity in that area.

 If your device is having issues scanning for updates please review the [troubleshooting scanning section](#issue---my-device-didnt-find-an-update-when-scanning) and ensure you don't have any hindering configurations.